Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

-We then notice that the splitting of the derived direct image is in fact true without the truncation. \begin{proposition} Assume $X$ is a smooth rigid space over $K$ that admits a flat lift $X'$ to $\Bdr/\xi^2$.
-Then the lift $X'$ induces the derived direct image $R\nu_*\wh\calO_X$ to split as $\bigoplus_{i=0} \Omega_{X/K}^i(-1)[-1]$ in the derived category.
+\end{proof} We then notice that the splitting of the derived direct image is in fact true without the truncation. \begin{proposition} Assume $X$ is a smooth rigid space over $K$ that admits a flat lift $X'$ over $\Bdr/\xi^2$.
+Then the lift $X'$ induces the derived direct image $R\nu_*\wh\calO_X$ to split as $\bigoplus_{i\geq 0} \Omega_{X/K}^i(-i)[-i]$ in the derived category.

 Here the isomorphism is functorial with respect to lifts, in the sense that when $f':X'\ra Y'$ is an $\Bdr/\xi^2$ morphism between lifts of two smooth rigid spaces $f:X\ra Y$ over $K$, then the induced map $R\nu_*\wh\calO_Y\ra Rf_*R\nu_*\wh\calO_X$ is compatible with the map between the direct sum of differentials. \end{proposition} \begin{proof} By the Corollary \ref{liftsm} above, the given lift to $\Bdr/\xi^2$ induces an $\calO_X$-linear quasi-isomorphism